Jesse Kornbluth, of HeadButler.com, would happily serve you a dinner cooked by Alex Hitz.

 Spread the cheese mixture evenly over the cooled pastry crust.

 Place the sautéed onion and garlic evenly on top of the cheese mixture, and then arrange the drained tomatoes in a pretty pattern on top.

 Sprinkle with the remaining 1 tablespoon Parmesan cheese and the black pepper, and bake the pie for 50 to 60 minutes.

 Let the heirloom tomato pie rest for at least 30 minutes before cutting, and serve it warm, at room temperature, or cold with additional basil mayonnaise, some of which you will have left over if you made your own!

 2 cups whole strawberries, stemmed (frozen berries are fine)

 Pour the melted butter into a 13 x 9 x 2-inch baking dish, and add the strawberries.

 In a large mixing bowl, whisk together the flow, baking soda, salt and sugar, and slowly add the milk, whisking it until it is smooth.

 This entry was posted on Wednesday, October 10th, 2012 at 3:32 am.
-It is filed under Uncategorized and tagged with Alex Hitz, Beverly Hills, Cordon Bleu, Southern cooking.
+It is filed under Decor and tagged with Alex Hitz, Beverly Hills, Cordon Bleu, Southern cooking.
 You can follow any responses to this entry through the RSS 2.0 feed.